brianrclow/personal-website-v1/README.md

 # brianrclow-website

 brianrclow-website is my personal website where I keep up to date information about myself, my projects and links to other areas of interest.
-You can access the live version here: [brianrclow.com](https://brianrclow.com)
+This version is no longer live, check out my new version here: [brianrclow.com](https://brianrclow.com)

 ## Motivation

-I wanted to learn more about the process of web development and hosting.
+I wanted to learn more about the process of web development and how to host a website.
 I also wanted a place where I could link to my other social accounts and be a hub for me as a person and as a developer.

-## For the future...

-I would like to keep adding to this website over this Fall 2020 semester as I complete my degree.
-I want to learn more about web development and understand more about how the industry works.

 ## License
 [MIT](LICENSE)